ericsonga/APCSAReview/_sources/VariableBasics/nameVars.rst

 .. fillintheblank:: fillName3

-        .. blank:: blankvar3-3-3
+        .. blank:: blankvar3-3-3a
-            :correct: ^\s*playerTopScore$
+            :correct: ^\s*lastScore$
             :feedback1: (".*", "In camel case just appended the words after each other but uppercase the first letter of each word after the 1st word.
-This would be playerTopScore")
+This would be lastScore")

-            What is the camel case variable name for a variable that represents the player's top score?
+            What is the camel case variable name for a variable that represents the last score?